DSI2I: Dense Style for Unpaired Image-to-Image Translation: Experiments

 \subsection{Results}

-Firstly, we evaluate the stylistic distance between exemplars and translations using our metric $\mathbf{H}^k$ that we propose.
-We report this metric for the most frequent six classes from GTA~\cite{Richter_2016_gta} and Cityscapes~\cite{Cordts2016cityscapes} datasets because they co-occur in pairs of images.
+\textbf{Stylistic Accuracy.} Firstly, we evaluate the stylistic distance between the exemplars and the translations using our metric CSD.
+We report this metric for the most frequent six classes of GTA~\cite{Richter_2016_gta} and Cityscapes~\cite{Cordts2016cityscapes}.
 The trend with other classes is similar and can be seen in our supplementary material.
-Our method outperforms the baselines in synthetic to real and real to synthetic scenarios as shown in Table \ref{local-metric}.
-Modeling style densely is effective at bringing the style of the regions closer to each other.
+As shown in Table \ref{local-metric}, our method outperforms the baselines in the synthetic-to-real and real-to-synthetic scenarios.
+Note that in the synthetic domains, stylistic diversity is overall higher because the images are more saturated.
+The results for translations in the opposite directions can be seen in our supplementary material.
+Our dense style and semantic correspondence modules bring style of corresponding classes closer to each other.

-We then evaluate the fidelity of the translations using FID~\cite{heusel2017fid} in Table~\ref{fid-div}.
-Our method can generate translations with high fidelity.
-We outperform all methods in terms of IS and CIS as well.
-Our method generates high variety translations, which is in line with our findings using our local style metric $\mathbf{H}^k$.
+\textbf{Domain Fidelity.} We then evaluate the domain fidelity of the translations using FID~\cite{heusel2017fid} in Table~\ref{fid-div}.
+Our method generates translations with high fidelity in the synthetic-to-real and real-to-synthetic scenarios, which pose large domain gaps.

+\textbf{Content preservation.} We also evaluate how well our model preserves the content via segmentation accuracy in Table~\ref{fid-div}.
+Our method preserves content better than other I2I methods.

+\textbf{Diversity.} Although our main goal is not diversity but stylistic accuracy, having a finer-grained dense style representation brings about diversity as a by product.
+We evaluate the diversity and quality of our translations using the IS~\cite{salimans2016inception_score} and CIS~\cite{huang2018munit} metrics in real-to-real translation in Table \ref{init-is}.
+Our results are better than those reported in the baseline papers.
+Even though the baselines \cite{bhattacharjee2020dunit, jeong2021mguit, shen2019init} use object detection labels during training to guide style, we outperform them without using labels.
+Note that we do not use semantic correspondences, i.e., CLIP~\cite{radford2021clip}, during training either.
+Hence, the performance increase is not due to dense semantic correspondences or the use of CLIP~\cite{radford2021clip} during training.
+Our dense style representation leads to greater stylistic control and diversity.

+\textbf{Comparison to exemplar guided semantic image synthesis.} Several works use semantic correspondence in I2I~\cite{zhan2021unite, zhan2022mclnet, zhang2020cocosnet1, zhou2021cocosnet2, zhan2022bilevel, jiang2023matebit} to synthesize an image based on a given exemplar.
+As mentioned in Table \ref{i2i_comparison}, our method differs from this line of research in terms of training resources in three ways; 1) we do not require any semantic labels during training (Label Free), 2) our image translation task is not guided by ground truth translations during training (Unpaired), and additionally, 3) our method does not rely on highly similar exemplar-target pairs within the same domain.